 - A. Duties.
-The Public Campaign Finance Commission is hereby created.
+The Open and Accountable Elections Public Campaign Finance Commission is hereby created.
 The Commission shall: - 1.
-Provide assistance to the Director and Council in the development and implementation of the Public Election Fund.
+Provide assistance to the Director and Council in the development and implementation of the Open and Accountable Elections Public Election Fund.
 The Commission may make recommendations to the Director regarding administrative rules necessary to the effective administration of the code. - 2.
 Make recommendations on adjustments to matching ratios, adjustments to contribution limits and other regulations to improve operation of public campaign finance. - 3.
-At the request of the Director, advise the Director on administrative judgments, recommended policy changes, administrative rule development, and operation of the Public Election Fund. - 4.
-Recommend to the Director for appointment hearings officers to review cases and make determinations under Section 2.16.160. - 5.
-Adopt such operating policies and procedures as necessary to carry out its duties. - 6.
+At the request of the Director, advise the Director on administrative judgments, recommended policy changes, administrative rule development, and operation of the Open and Accountable Elections Public Election Fund. - 4.
+Recommend to the Director for appointment hearings officers to review cases and make determinations under Section 2.16.160.

+- 5. Adopt such operating policies and procedures as necessary to carry out its duties. - 6.
 Prepare and submit to the Council a biennial report which shall contain an overview and evaluation of the Campaign Finance Fund during the previous election period. - B. Membership.
-The Public Campaign Finance Commission shall consist of seven members who have demonstrated an interest in campaign finance funding and, insofar as possible, represent diverse interests and diverse communities.
-The Director shall solicit applications from the Office of Neighborhood Involvement and the general public in order to recommend nominees to Council for appointment. - C. Appointments and Terms.
-Public Campaign Finance Commission members shall be appointed by Council and serve 4 year terms starting January 1 of odd-numbered years, except that three of the initial appointments shall be for 2 year terms.
+The Open and Accountable Elections Public Campaign Finance Commission shall consist of seven_nine members who have demonstrated an interest in campaign finance funding and, insofar as possible, represent diverse interests and diverse communities.
+The Director shall solicit applications from the Office of Community & Civic Life and the general public in order to recommend nominees to Council for appointment.

+C. Appointments and Terms.

+- 1. Open and Accountable Elections Public Campaign Finance Commission members shall be appointed by Council and serve 4 year terms starting May January 1 of odd-numbered years, except that three of the initial appointments shall be as follows for 2 year terms. - a.
+Four of the initial appointees will serve terms from date of appointment to April 30, 2021; and - b.
+Five of the initial appointees will serve terms from date of appointment to April 30, 2023. - 2.
 Upon expiration of the term, a Commission member shall serve until reappointed or replaced.
 Members of the Commission are limited to a maximum of two full terms, except that members serving an initial term of less than 4 years may serve two subsequent 4 year terms.
 If a position is vacated during a term, it shall be filled for the unexpired term.
 Council may replace any member of the Commission for due cause, including but not limited to malfeasance, incapacity, conflict of interest or neglect of duties.